-$$t_f \ge 1.1 t_w$$ Eq.
+$$t{f} \ge 1.1 t{w}$$ Eq.
 (6.11.2.2-3)

-'''

-t{\rm f} = 1.0 in. \geq 1.1 t{\rm w} = 1.1(0.5625) = 0.62 in.
-OK
+$$t_f = 1.0 \text{ in.} \ge 1.1 t_w = 1.1(0.5625) = 0.62 \text{ in.}$$ OK

-'''

-Although not required in this design example, it should be noted that the AASHTO/NSBA Steel Bridge Collaboration Guidelines for Design and Constructibility [7] recommend a minimum flange thickness of 0.75 inches to enhance girder stability during handling and erection.
+Although not required in this design example, it should be noted that the AASHTO/NSBA Steel Bridge Collaboration document Guidelines for Design for Constructibility [7] recommends a minimum flange thickness of 0.75 inches to enhance girder stability during handling and erection.

-This example utilizes the provisions of the AASHTO LRFD (5th Edition, 2010) to size the bottom flanges, which impos no limitations in regard to the b/t ratio of bottom flanges in tension.
+This example utilizes the provisions of the AASHTO LRFD (7^{th} Edition, 2014) to size the bottom flanges, which impose no limitations with regard to the b/t ratio of bottom flanges in tension.
 However, the design engineer should consider current industry practice regarding sizing the bottom flange of tub girders in positive moment regions.
 For positive moment regions, past and current literature has suggested a lower bound limit for the bottom flange thickness.
 These "rules of thumb" have suggested that a bottom flange in tension have a maximum b/t ratio of 120 or an even more restrictive ratio of 80.
 These limits are intended to address several fabrication concerns, including waviness and warping effects during welding of the bottom flange to the webs.
 Additional discussion concerning this issue can be found in the NSBA publication Practical Steel Tub Girder Design [4].